haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-setbyte2 1 4
+setbyte2 2 4
 ```
 Notes:
 ```
-  # sets a memory bank to the specified byte value.
+  # loads a byte into the specified memory bank, for other commands to use
 ```
 </details>